 Cultivation: The preference is light shade to partial sun, moist conditions, and a fertile loamy soil.

 Faunal Associations: The flowers are occasionally visited by small bees or flies; these insects usually suck nectar.
-The caterpillars of several moths feed on the foliage of Galium spp.
-(Bedstraws), including Lobocleta ossularia (Drab Brown Wave), Pleuroprucha insularia (Common Tan Wave), and Scopula limboundata (Large Lace Border).
-Deer leave the foliage alone.
+The caterpillars of several moths feed on Galium spp.
+(Bedstraws), including Lobocleta ossularia (Drab Brown Wave), Epirrhoe alternata (White-Banded Toothed Carpet), and Hyles gallii (Galium Sphinx).
+Other insect feeders include larvae of Dasineura americana (Bedstraw Midge), larvae of the sawfly Halidamia affinis, and the polyphagous aphid Abstrusomyzus phloxae.
+Deer usually leave the foliage alone.
 The bristly carpels of Sweet-Scented Bedstraw can cling to the fur of animals and the clothing of humans; by this means, the seeds are distributed to new locations.

-Photographic Location: Along a woodland path in a moist area of Busey Woods, Urbana, Illinois.
+Photographic Location: Along a woodland path in a moist area of Busey Woods in Urbana, Illinois.